forthy42/net2o/wiki/get-it.md

 I've created a Debian repository to make it easy to install net2o.

-Create a file `/etc/apt/sources.list.d/net2o.list` with the content:
+Create a debian sources.list file pointing to the net2o repository, and add my key to the trust db so that Debian can verify the packets, update the repository data and install net2o, so as root enter:

+    cat >/etc/apt/sources.list.d/net2o.list <<EOF
     deb http://net2o.de/debian testing main

-There are actually three repositories, stable, testing and unstable;
-at the moment, all packages are the same.
-Add my key to the trust db so that Debian can verify the packets:
+    EOF
     wget -O - https://net2o.de/bernd@net2o.de.gpg.asc | apt-key add -

-And then run the following commands as root:

     aptitude update
     aptitude install net2o

-Since net2o requires a way more recent Gforth than in Debian's repository, you will need aptitude to resolve this; if the first solution doesn't work out, say "n" to get the second solution.
+Since net2o requires a way more recent Gforth than in Debian's repository, aptitude may ask you to resolve this; if the first solution doesn't work out, say "n" to get the second solution.

+There are actually three repositories: stable, testing and unstable;
+at the moment, all packages are the same.
+Binaries are available for amd64, i386, and armhf.

 Get it for Android
 ------------------